M-arcus/cloudron-docs/knowledgebase/docs/apps/lamp.md

 composer require drush/drush
 ```

+!!! note "Memory limit"
+    The LAMP app runs with 256MB ram by default which is not enough for Composer.
+If you see a `Killed` error
+    message after a composer run, increase the [memory limit](https://cloudron.io/documentation/apps/#increasing-the-memory-limit-of-an-app)
+    of the app to 1GB.

 ## Reverse proxy setup

 If you want to run for example a custom WordPress within this app, please note that the code will run behind a nginx proxy.